d3QUone/logger/README.md

 ## Logger

-A simple and flexible module - wrapper on default Python's logging module with coloring output
+A light wrapper on Python's logging module with cool colorizing outputs and easy division on sub-logs

 ### Demos